When you’re in NYC, you have access to everything you need at any time of day. It has the space to satisfy.

 1. Have employment lined up first.

-2. Life happens at a different scale.
+2. Life happens on a different scale.

 You’ll also notice that New York City tends to be much louder than Boston.
 Although both cities have their noise, it feels more profound in NYC because of the spatial differences.